-11. LEASE COMMITMENTS
+10. LEASE COMMITMENTS

-The Company has operating lease obligations for office space and a residential space at its headquarters location and two branch offices.
+The Company has operating lease obligations for office space at its headquarters location and two branch offices.
 The various leases have the following characteristics:

-The Company renewed a three-year operating lease for office space in February 2021, which will expire January 31, 2024.
+The Company renewed a three-year operating lease for office space in February 2024, which will expire January 31, 2027.
 The terms of the agreement call for an annual 3% escalation in rents and one three-year renewal option at market rates.

-In addition, the company entered in a 12-month operating lease for a residential space in the same building in August 2021.
-The terms of the residential agreement call for a fixed rent payment of \$2,000 per month.
+In December 2023, the Company renewed a 12-month operating lease for office space.
+The lease commenced January 1, 2024.
+The terms of the agreement call for a fixed rent payment of \$1,100 per month.